Rounded/styleguides/php.md

 # PHP

+This looks more like a wiki that a style guide.
+I'll think about changing this up...

 ## Inspecting variables
 You can't set breakpoints when debugging PHP code.
 But, you can inspect variables pretty easily.
 To get info on a variable use the following code: